enactjs/jsdoc-to-ts/README.md

   }))
 })"
 ```
-NOTE: Replace `<path to installation>` with the directory you wish to update.
+NOTE: Replace `<path to installation>` with the directory you wish to update (This script requires at least Node.js 13.2.0.).

 ## Working with Linked Enact

 The following command will parse the Enact source into a local `types` directory so you can use TypeScript with linked Enact:
-(This script requires at least Node.js 13.2.0.)

 ```bash
 node -e "import('./index.js').then(({default: jsdocToTs}) => {
     ['core', 'ui', 'moonstone', 'i18n', 'webos', 'spotlight'].forEach(p => jsdocToTs({